-- 10.3 If a concern or allegation of abuse arises against any member of staff other that the Headteacher, it must be reported to the Headteacher without delay. - 10.4 Allegations of abuse against staff must be reported to the Headteacher or Chair of Governors as appropriate and not discussed directly with the person involved. - 10.5 The Headteacher or Chair of Governors should consider if the allegation meets the threshold for Designated Officer intervention.
-The details of the LADO can be found of the front of this policy. - 10.6 Concerns relating to a position of trust issue will be referred to the Local Authority designated officer within 24 hours. - 10.7 If a child has suffered abuse or harm, a MASH referral will also be made. - 10.8 In the instances where an allegation is dealt with internally, the Local Authority designated officer will provide information and support to Stanton Bridge Primary School in managing the allegation. - 10.9 A referral to the Disclosure and Barring Service will be made if a member of staff is dismissed or removed from their post as a result of safeguarding concerns, or would have been removed if they had not resigned. - 10.9 Whistleblowing - 10.9.1 Stanton Bridge Primary School operates a culture of safeguarding and all staff should report any concerns about poor or unsafe practice, or the schools safeguarding processes to the senior leadership team. - 10.9.2 The senior leadership team will take all concerns seriously - 10.9.3 In the event that a member of staff is unable to raise an issue with senior leadership in school, they should refer to Part I of Keeping Children Safe in Education for additional guidance on whistleblowing procedures.
+- II.I Stanton Bridge Primary School takes all safeguarding concerns and/or allegations against staff seriously and will manage them in line with this policy, Part Four of Keeping Children Safe in Education (September 2020) and the CSCP Guidance, 'Allegations Against Staff and Volunteers'. - II.2 Allegations or concerns may include - Staff having behaved in a way that has harmed a child, or may have harmed a child; - Staff possibly committing a criminal offence against or related to a child; - Staff behaving towards a child or children in a way that indicates they may not be suitable to work with children; - Staff behaving or possibly behaving in a way that indicates they may not be suitable to work with children. - II.2 If a concern or allegation of abuse arises against the Headteacher, it must be reported to the Chair of Governors without delay. - II.3 If a concern or allegation of abuse arises against any member of staff, supply teacher or volunteer other that the Headteacher, it must be reported to the Headteacher without delay.
+This includes supply staff, volunteers and all staff outlined in paragraph I.5 of this policy. - II.4 Concerns or allegations of abuse against staff must be reported to the Headteacher or Chair of Governors as appropriate and not discussed directly with the person involved. - II.5 The Headteacher or Chair of Governors should consider if the concern or allegation meets the threshold for Designated Officer intervention.
+The details of the LADO can be found of the front of this policy. - II.6 Concerns relating to a Position of Trust issue will be referred to the Local Authority designated officer within 24 hours. - II.7 If a child has suffered or may have suffered abuse or harm, a MASH referral will also be made. - II.8 In the instances where an allegation is dealt with internally, the Local Authority designated officer will provide information and support to Stanton Bridge Primary School in managing the allegation. - II.9 A referral to the Disclosure and Barring Service will be made if a member of staff is dismissed or removed from their post as a result of safeguarding concerns, or would have been removed if they had not resigned. - II.10 Supply Teachers - II.IO.I Although the school does not directly employ supply teachers, the school will ensure that any concerns or allegations against supply teachers are handled properly.

+- II.IO.2 The school will never cease to use a supply teacher for safeguarding reasons without liaising with the Local Authority Designated Officer and reaching a suitable outcome. - II.10.3 The Local Governing Body of Stanton Bridge Academy will liaise with the supply agency to determine whether to suspend or redeploy the supply teacher whilst they carry out their investigation. - II.IO.4 The school will inform supply agencies of its process for managing allegations, including inviting the agency's human resource manager (or equivalent) to meetings and regularly updating agencies on relevant school policies. - 11.9 Whistleblowing - II.9.1 Stanton Bridge Primary School operates a culture of safeguarding and all staff should report any concerns about poor or unsafe practice, or s Stanton Bridge Primary School's safeguarding processes to the senior leadership team. - 11.9.2 The senior leadership team will take all concerns seriously. - II.9.3 In the event that a member of staff is unable to raise an issue with senior leadership in school, they should refer to Part I of Keeping Children Safe in Education for additional guidance on whistleblowing procedures.